Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Hypersurface feasibility problems

 With the proof of Benoist \cite{Benoist}, the case of a 2-sphere and a line was mostly resolved, though Borwein and Sims' conjecture of chaos on the singular manifold \cite{BS} was later disproven in the seemingly different context of \cite{BDL18}, where Bauschke, Dao, and Lindstrom proved it to be aperiodic but fully describable in terms of generalized Beatty sequences.
 Two generalizations of the 2-sphere were considered in \cite{BLSSS}.
 In this setting, the singular set has nonzero measure, and the dynamical system is characterized by basins of varying periodicities.

 In contradistinction, as long as $\vec{x}_0$ is not in the singular set of measure zero, \emph{CRM} exhibits global convergence for any configuration of an ellipse and line, and spiralling is entirely absent.
-This is actually implicitly proven in \cite{behling2019convex}, because the CRM sequence, after the first update, coincides with the CRM sequence for the convex problem of the ball and a hyperplane.
+This is actually implicitly proven in \cite[see Remark~1]{behling2019convex}, because the CRM sequence, after the first update, coincides with the CRM sequence for the convex problem of the ball and a hyperplane.
 Figure~\ref{fig:circle_line_circumcentered} is a representative example of what the behaviour looks like, and it suggests the following result.